guysoft/FullPageOS/README.rst

 Official mirror is `here <http://docstech.net/OctoPiMirror/>`_

-Nightly builds are avilable `here <http://docstech.net/OctoPiMirror/nightly/>`_
+Nightly builds are available `here <http://docstech.net/OctoPiMirror/nightly/>`_

 How to use it?
 --------------

-#. unzip the image and dd it to an sd card like any other Raspberry Pi image
-#. boot the pi and connect it to a lan or wifi network, like any other Rasbpian installation.
 #.
+Unzip the image and install it to an sd card `like any other Raspberry Pi image <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>`_
+#.
+Configure your WiFi by editing ``octopi-network.txt`` on the root of the flashed card when using it like a thumb drive
+#.
+Boot the Pi from the card
+#.
+Log into your Pi via SSH (it is located at ``octopi.local`` `if your computer supports bonjour <https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview>`_ or the IP address assigned by your router), default username is "pi", default password is "raspberry", change the password using the ``passwd`` command and expand the filesystem of the SD card through the corresponding option when running ``sudo raspi-config``.

 OctoPrint is located at `http://octopi.local <http://octopi.local>`_ and also at `https://octopi.local <https://octopi.local>`_.
 Since the SSL certificate is self signed (and generated upon first boot), you will get a certificate warning at the latter location, please ignore it.

-#.
-If a webcam was plugged in, MJPG-streamer is on port 8080.
-You can reach it at: `http://octopi.local:8080/?action=stream <octopi.local:8080/?action=stream>`_.
-It is also setup so that you can reach it under `http://octopi.local/webcam/?action=stream <octopi.local/webcam/?action=stream>`_ and SSL respectively.
+If a USB webcam or the Raspberry Pi camera is detected, MJPG-streamer will be started automatically as webcam server.
+OctoPrint on OctoPi ships with correctly configured stream and snapshot URLs pointing at it.
+If necessary, you can reach it under `http://octopi.local/webcam/?action=stream <octopi.local/webcam/?action=stream>`_ and SSL respectively, or directly on its configured port 8080: `http://octopi.local:8080/?action=stream <octopi.local:8080/?action=stream>`_.

+CuraEngine is installed and OctoPrint ships pre-configured with the correct path to utilize it for on-board-slicing.
+Just import a Cura Slicing Profile in OctoPrint's settings and start slicing directly on your Pi.

 Features
 --------

 * `OctoPrint <http://octoprint.org>`_ host software for 3d printers out of the box
 * `Raspbian <http://www.raspbian.org/>`_ tweaked for maximum preformance for printing out of the box
 * `mjpg-streamer with RaspiCam support <https://github.com/jacksonliam/mjpg-streamer>`_ for live viewing of prints and timelapse video creation.